Chern-Dold character in complex cobordisms and theta divisors: Theta divisors, Todd class and Chern-Dold character in complex cobordisms

 In particular, for $n=1$ a generic abelian surface $A^2$ is the Jacobi variety of a smooth genus 2 curve $\mathcal C$ with theta divisor $\Theta^1 \cong \mathcal C$.
-For $n=2$ the indecomposable $A^3$ is Jacobi variety of a smooth genus 3 curve $\mathcal C$; in that case $\Theta^2 \cong S^2(\mathcal C)$ is smooth for all non-hyperelliptic curves $\mathcal C$, which must be then trigonal.
+For $n=2$ an indecomposable $A^3$ is Jacobi variety of a smooth genus 3 curve $\mathcal C$; in that case $\Theta^2 \cong S^2(\mathcal C)$ is smooth for all non-hyperelliptic curves $\mathcal C$, which must be then trigonal.
 For $n\geq 3$ the general case of $A^{n+1}$ is not Jacobian, and the theta divisor is smooth outside a locus in the moduli space of the abelian varieties of complex codimension 1.
 For more detail on the geometry of theta divisors we refer to the survey \cite{GruH} by Grushevsky and Hulek.

-The line bundle $L$ is ample with $L^3$ known (after Lefschetz \cite{BL}) to be very ample, so that the sections of $L^3$ determine the embedding of $A^{n+1}$ into corresponding projective space $\mathbb P^N, \, N=3^{n+1}-1.$ The corresponding quadratic and cubic equations, defining the image in $\mathbb P^N$, were described by Birkenhake and Lange \cite{BL1990} (see also Ch.
+The line bundle $L$ is ample with $L^{\otimes 3}$ known (after Lefschetz \cite{BL}) to be very ample, so that the sections of $L^{\otimes 3}$ determine the embedding of $A^{n+1}$ into corresponding projective space $\mathbb P^N, \, N=3^{n+1}-1.$ The corresponding quadratic and cubic equations, defining the image in $\mathbb P^N$, were described by Birkenhake and Lange \cite{BL1990} (see also Ch.
 7 in \cite{BL}).
 For the elliptic curves this reduces to the Hasse cubic equation $ x^3+y^3+z^3=3\lambda xyz. $

-Note that the line bundle $L^2$ is very ample only on the quotient $A^{n+1}/\mathbb Z_2$ by the involution $z \to -z$, which is known as {\it Kummer variety.} When $n=1$ this is the famous Kummer quartic surface in $\mathbb P^3$ with 16 singular points, see e.g. \cite{BL}.
+Note that the line bundle $L^{\otimes 2}$ is not very ample; its sections define the quotient $A^{n+1}/\mathbb Z_2$ by the involution $z \to -z$, which is known as {\it Kummer variety.} When $n=1$ this is the famous Kummer quartic surface in $\mathbb P^3$ with 16 singular points, see e.g. \cite{BL}.